endail/hx711/README.md

 ![hx711.gif](hx711.gif)

 The .gif above illustrates the output of the test code where I applied pressure to the load cell.
-The HX711 module was operating at 80Hz.
+The HX711 chip was operating at 80Hz.
 However, note from the code that the value being used is [the median of five samples](https://github.com/endail/hx711/blob/master/src/SimpleHX711Test.cpp#L50) from the sensor.

 ## Documentation

+### Pins

+Unless otherwise stated, use [GPIO](https://pinout.xyz/) pin numbering.
+You do not need to use the I2C or SPI pins.
+Any pin capable of input and output may be used.

 There are two relevant classes for interfacing with a HX711: `SimpleHX711` and `AdvancedHX711`.

 ### SimpleHX711( int dataPin, int clockPin, Value refUnit = 1, Value offset = 0, Rate rate = Rate::HZ_10 )

-- **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
-Use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the I2C or SPI pins.
-Any pin capable of input may be used.
+- **data pin**: Raspberry Pi pin which connects to the HX711 chip's data pin (also referred to as DOUT).

-- **clock pin**: Raspberry Pi pin which connects to the HX711 module's clock interface.
-Use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the I2C or SPI pins.
-Any pin capable of output may be used.
+- **clock pin**: Raspberry Pi pin which connects to the HX711 chip's clock pin (also referred to as PD_SCK).

 - **reference unit**: load cell's reference unit.
-Find this value with the calibration program above, otherwise set it to 1.
+Find this value with the calibration program, otherwise set it to 1.

 - **offset**: load cell's offset from zero.
-Find this value with the calibration program above, otherwise set it to 0.
+Find this value with the calibration program, otherwise set it to 0.

-- **rate**: HX711 module's data rate.
+- **rate**: HX711 chip's data rate.
 On module's such as Sparkfun's HX711, this will likely be 10Hz by default.
 It is not necessary for this to be accurate, but is used to determine the correct data settling time.

-As the name implies, this is a simple interface to the HX711 module.
+As the name implies, this is a simple interface to the HX711 chip.
 Its core operation is busy-waiting.
 It will continually check - as fast as possible - whether data is ready to be obtained from the HX711 module.
 This is both its advantage and disadvantage.
 It is _fast_, but uses more of the CPU.

 ### AdvancedHX711( int dataPin, int clockPin, Value refUnit = 1, Value offset = 0, Rate rate = Rate::HZ_10 )